twlevelup/watch_edition/README.md

 [![Build Status](https://circleci.com/gh/twlevelup/watch_edition.png)](https://circleci.com/gh/twlevelup/watch_edition)

-This git repo contains all the code you need to prototype apps for the Proto Watch.
+This git repo contains all the code you need to prototype apps for the watch.

 # Start here